5 Steps To Becoming a Professional Writer

 While deciding what kind of writer you want to be doesn’t have to be done right away, there are some things you can start doing now to help get you on your way to becoming a writer.
 People commonly take these five steps to earn the title of professional writer:

-First, you need to write.
+The first step you need to take to become a writer is … to write.
 Obvious, yes, but it’s more important than you may realize.
 Before you invest in classes, a degree or anything else, it’s best that you make sure you actually like writing.
 If you don’t, you’re wasting time and money you could invest in pursuits you actually enjoy.
-Take out time to write or journal, and ask yourself if you could do this day in and day out for a living.
-Here are some other writing exercises you can do to gauge your actual level of interest in writing:
+Take out time to write, blog or journal, and ask yourself if you could do this day in and day out for a living.
+Here are some other writing exercises you can do to gauge your actual level of interest in becoming a writing professional:

 - Start a personal blog